OpenAgenda/oa-public/packages/inboxes/README.md

 To build on the previous example, all data is set on the conversation at the time of its creation:

-    // this conversation will link inbox of inboxUserId1 and inboxId2 await conversations.create( inboxUserId1, inboxId2, 'contribution_request', {
+    // this conversation would link inbox of inboxUserId1 and destinationInboxId inboxes.users( inboxUserId1 ).conversations.create( destinationInboxId, 'contribution_request', {
       title: {
         user: Gaetan,
       },